doubleirish/lecture1_jdbc/README.md

 At this point we can make a connection to Derby using

 ## Create Tables
-In Sql Squirrel open the "SQL" tab
+In Sql Squirrel open the "SQL" tab.
-In your IDE open the lecture1_jdbc/src/test/resources/user_2create.sql file and paste the contents  e.g
+In your IDE open up the file

+    lecture1_jdbc/src/test/resources/user_2create.sql file

+ and paste the contents into  the SQL tab body and then click on the run-all icon or press the following keys sequence in squirrel
+ ALT-SHIFT-ENTER.

+The  contents of the user_2create.sql file are shown below for easy reference e.g

     CREATE TABLE ADDRESS (
       ID      INT          NOT NULL